Sublim1ng/Designing-a-DSI-Social-Network-Database-in-Neo4j/README.md

 description: The description of the event. <br>
 attendees: The maximum capacity of the event. <br>
 *Rationale:* <br>
-This node gives information on future events in the data science field, which are suitable for users to participate.
+This node gives information on future events in the data science field, which are suitable for users to participate. <br>

 #### 5 Types of Edges
 **FRIENDS_WITH:** <BR>